-We will not consider complaints in the following circumstances:

-- •Where the issue giving rise to the complaint occurred more than twelve months ago, or the resident became aware of it more than 12 months ago.
-We may apply discretion where the resident was unable to make the complaint earlier (for example health grounds) or where the complaint raises safeguarding or health and safety issues. •Where legal proceedings have started.
-This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court. - •Where the issue being raised should be dealt with under any statutory review procedure including but not limited to decisions made under the terms of the Lettings Policy or our Tenancy Policy.
+and these circumstances must be fair and reasonable to residents.
+Acceptable exclusions include: and how we explain our decision to residents.
+We will not consider complaints in the following circumstances: • The issue giving rise to the complaint occurred over twelve months ago.
+We also confirm this on the FAQ section of our website: : •Where the issue giving rise to the complaint occurred more than twelve months ago, or the resident became aware of it more than 12 months Legal proceedings have started.
+This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court. ago.
+We may apply discretion where the resident was unable to make the complaint earlier (for example health grounds) or where the complaint raises safeguarding or health and safety issues.
+Matters that have previously been considered under the complaints policy.
+Where legal proceedings have started.
+This is defined as details of the claim, such as the Claim Form and Particulars of Claim, having been filed at court.
+Where the issue being raised should be dealt with under any statutory review procedure including but not limited to decisions made under the terms of the Lettings Policy or our Tenancy Policy.
 More information about the review process for these policies is on our website.

-Where a resident makes a complaint it should be dealt with as a review, we will confirm with the resident the process that we will follow.

-- •Where the matters have previously been considered under both stages of this complaints policy. - •Where a claim arises relating to alleged damage of belongings or personal injury, these are investigated through the Insurance route by Barnsley Council.
+Where a resident makes a complaint it should be dealt with the resident the process that we will follow.
+Where the matters have previously been considered under both stages of this complaints policy.
+Where a claim arises relating to alleged damage of belongings or personal injury, these are investigated through the Insurance route by Barnsley Council.
 Where a complaint has been pursued in a way that we determine is unreasonable.
 When a resident repeatedly makes serious allegations that employees or contractors have